gitkraken/gitkraken-client-docs/gitkraken-client/gitkraken-how-to-buy.md

 Here's how to purchase your GitKraken subscription.

 <div class='callout callout--success'>
   <p>Do you work in an air-gapped network?
 Or looking for GitKraken Client option that does not require account creation?
-Then check out our  <a href="/gitkraken-client/stand-alone/">GitKraken Stand-Alone</a> solution for teams of 10+.</p>
+Then check out our  <a href="/gitkraken-client/stand-alone/">GitKraken On-Premise Serverless</a> solution for teams of 10+.</p>
 </div>

 ***